Grieverheart/py2web/README.md

 ## Interface

 The basic building block in py2web is a `Rectangle`.
-These rectangles are always positioned absolutely with respect to their parent rectangle.
+These rectangles are always positioned absolutely with respect to their parent rectangle, unless `set_layout` is called with either `Layout.ROW`, or `Layout.COLUMN`.
 They allow to be filled with text, and can be links, or images.
 Scope is a tool that fits nicely with the concept of elements having children, so py2web uses the Python context manager to open scopes whenever a rectangle is created using the `with` keyword:
 ```Python
 with app.rectangle('menu') as menu:
     header_menu_width = header.get_size()[0] - home_button_width - 10